 A. Methane emissions

 5. CH4 is considered to be the second-largest source of GHG emissions after carbon dioxide (CO2), which is regarded as the most important GHG.
 CH4 is responsible for about 19 per cent of global overall GHG emissions.
-This is caused not by single source emission levels, but mainly by the significantly higher global warming potential (GWP) associated with CH4 as compared to CO2.
-CH4 is the second-largest contributor to total anthropogenic radiative forcing and is equivalent to 58 per cent of CO2 radiative forcing.
-The global warming potential of CH4 is around 28 times higher than the GWP of CO2 on a 100-year timescale.
-While a very high radiative forcing is associated with CH4, the atmospheric lifetime of CH4 is relatively low (about 12 years), meaning that the climate will be affected by current CH4 emissions for just over a decade.
-In the short term (upcoming 20 years), the GWP of CH4 is more than 80 times higher than that of CO2.

-6. In addition to the importance of CH4 emission abatement for climate change mitigation, CH4 is a precursor of ground-level ozone.
+In addition to the importance of CH4 emission abatement for climate change mitigation, CH4 is a precursor of ground-level ozone which is an environmental and human health concern.
 Hence, CH4 emissions are also of the utmost importance from an air pollution and human health effects perspective.
 Consequently, CH4 has to be considered as being both a GHG and an air pollutant.

 7. According to basic estimates, about 40 per cent of global CH4 emissions come from biogenic (natural) sources, such as wetlands, while the remaining 60 per cent come from to anthropogenic sources.
 Atmospheric CH4 concentration has tripled since the beginning of industrialization in 1750.
 CH4 emission growth is highly related to increasing emissions from human activities, such as agriculture, fossil fuel production and solid waste and wastewater treatment, while agriculture is the largest anthropogenic source of global CH4 emissions.